 Please phone to 14010 to make an appointment with the BRP in Rotterdam.
 The employee will be directly assisted at the agreed time.
-The registration in the BRP takes place at the Civil Affairs desk at the city hall, using the attached form.
+The registration in the BRP takes place at the Civil Affairs desk at the city hall.

 The address of Rotterdam city hall is: Coolsingel 40, 3011 AD in Rotterdam.

 The following documents must be submitted for registration in the BRP:

 - A valid passport;

 - Proof of legal stay, for example proof that an application for a residence permit has been submitted;

 - A rental contract, evidence of boarding at an address or the title deed to ones house;